tonethar/IGME-330-Spring-2023/checkoffs/phyllo-revolution.md

 ## IV.
 Submission

-- You are free to put the `PhylloFlower` class in the HTML file, or in a separate JS file
+- You are free to put the `RotatingPhylloFlower` class in the HTML file, or in a separate JS file
   - if you have multiple HTML & JS files, name your root folder ***lastName-firstInitial*-phyllo-revolution**
   - if you have everything in just 1 HTML file, name the file ***lastName-firstInitial*-phyllo-revolution.html**
 - ZIP and post the folder (or file) to myCourses